 16. If you can put the character reference on letterhead do so.

-It is much better to have a character reference that is on letterhead from a business.
+It is much better to have a character reference that is on official letterhead from a business.
 It shows that the person who is giving the character reference is employed and can give weight to what they are writing.

 Don’t leave yourself open to hefty fines or even jail time – speak with an experienced criminal lawyer at our firm today.
 With offices in Brisbane and the Gold Coast, Potts Lawyers can represent clients throughout Queensland for all kinds of Criminal Law, Traffic Law and Commercial Crime cases.